 Titus 2:13: Jesus Christ is “our great God and Savior.”

 And, as previously indicated, while Jesus Christ was on earth, He was God incarnate.
-One of the verses that support this position is Matthew 1:23, the first part of which quotes the following passage from Isaiah 7:14: “Behold, a virgin shall be with child, and bear a Son, and they shall call His name Immanuel,” which is translated, “God with us.”
+One of the verses that support this position is Matthew 1:23, the first part of which quotes the following scripture from Isaiah 7:14: “Behold, a virgin shall be with child, and bear a Son, and they shall call His name Immanuel,” which is translated, “God with us.”

-The reference to God in the Matthew 1:23 passage is a translation of the Greek word theos, which Strong’s Concordance says “was appropriated by Jews and retained by Christians to denote ‘the one true God.’”
+The reference to God in Matthew 1:23 is a translation of the Greek word theos, which Strong’s Concordance says “was appropriated by Jews and retained by Christians to denote ‘the one true God.’”
 Thus, in this verse, when it was said that the baby that Mary would bear would be called “God with us,” the meaning was that the baby (i.e., Jesus Christ) would be the one true God in human form, and He would reside for a period of time on earth among other humans.

 Jesus Christ did not make irresponsible claims of deity about Himself.
 Proof of the validity of His claims included His sinless life, the various miracles that He performed, and His resurrection from death.
 Furthermore, those who knew Him best – His inner circle of disciples – became convinced that He was divine.
+And, perhaps most significantly, God the Father referred to Jesus Christ as God.

 On page 107 of Evidence That Demands A Verdict, Josh McDowell states, “Who you decide Jesus Christ is must not be an idle intellectual exercise.
 You cannot put Him on the shelf as a great moral teacher.
 That is not a valid option.
 He is either a liar, a lunatic or the Lord.
 You must make a choice.”